Decorative Concrete Services is a company based in Myrtle Beach South Carolina.

 We’re up for the challenge of improving lives.

 We think deeply about what we do and how it affects communities.
-We innovate, gain trust and whatever the project we are in, we are for the long term.
+We innovate, gain trust and whatever the project we are in, we are there to solve it.

 This purpose is what really matters to us – our people, our clients and the communities in which we work.